vodquang96/django-anymail/docs/esps/mailgun.rst

 .. rubric:: MAILGUN_API_KEY

-Required.
-Your Mailgun API key:
+Required for sending.
+Your Mailgun "Private API key" from the Mailgun `API security settings`_:

   .. code-block:: python